How to Pop a Dental Abscess by Yourself

 - Get out a pot and boil some water to sterilize your needle or another sharp instrument.
 While you wait, apply a generous amount of clove oil to the area around your abscess to numb it before you go in there.

 - Once your water is boiling, drop in the needle or instrument and allow it to boil for at least two minutes.
 You might consider holding it in the water with a pair of tongs so that you don't have to fish it out into a strainer later.
 Once you're done, place the needle on a very clean plate and make sure not to touch it until you're ready to use it.

 - Take your stuff into a thoroughly cleaned bathroom, or use a sink that is easy to bend over and has been well sanitized.
 Make sure you have some washcloths nearby.
 Fill one of your glasses with cool water.

-- Then put a teaspoon of salt into a glass, fill it with water, swirl it around to dissolve the salt, and gargle with the salted water (remember that it has to be SEA salt).
+- Put a teaspoon of sea salt into a glass, fill it with water, swirl it around to dissolve the salt, and gargle.

 - Take the empty glass, pour two capfuls of hydrogen peroxide into it, and dilute it with three times as much water.
 Set this glass aside for now.

 - If you have latex gloves, put them on before starting.

 - Prepare to pop that abscess.
 Make sure to get yourself mentally ready, as it will take some willpower to poke yourself in the gums, and it's going to taste really, really bad.
 That being said, you'll also relieve the pressure and make it easier for your dentist to pull the tooth or do a root canal for you when you see them.